RafaelOviedo/wordpress-podcast/README.md

 Next is to configure a database for the project.
 You need to have MySql installed.
-You can install it from here: https://www.mysql.com/ Once you have it, you can set your data base from PHPMyAdmin page or directly from the mySql Shell.
+You can install it from here: https://www.mysql.com/ Once you have it, you can set your data base from PHPMyAdmin page

-If you choose create your database from PhpMyAdmin, enter this url: http://localhost:8888/phpMyAdmin/?lang=en you will see something like this:
+To go to PhpMyAdmin, enter this url: http://localhost:8888/phpMyAdmin/?lang=en you will see something like this:
 ```